Kaang Bong-kiun

-Kaang Bong-Kiun was born in Jeju-do, South Korea, on November 21, 1961.
-He is a professor of neuroscience in the Department of Biological Sciences of Seoul National University.
-He is a Fellow of the Korean Academy of Science and Technology.
+Kaang Bong-Kiun (born November 21, 1961) is a South Korean professor of neuroscience in the Department of Biological Sciences of Seoul National University.
+He is a fellow of the Korean Academy of Science and Technology and co-director of the IBS Center for Cognition and Sociality with Changjoon Justin Lee.
+He is also serving as the 2025 President of the Korean Society for Biochemistry and Molecular Biology.

-Education
+Early life and education

+Kaang was born in Jeju Province, South Korea, on November 21, 1961.
 He received his bachelor's degree in 1984 and his M.S. in 1986 from the Department of Microbiology, Seoul National University.
 During his M.S. course, he developed an interest in molecular neuroscience, particularly, in how memory is stored in the brain at the molecular level.
 He then went to Columbia University where he was supervised by a Nobel laureate Eric R. Kandel for his Ph.D. course and a brief postdoctoral study.
 He investigated the molecular mechanisms of learning and memory using a simple animal, the marine snail Aplysia.
 Under the supervision of Dr. Kandel, he received his Ph.D. in 1992.
-Kaang's Ph.D. thesis, which was entitled, “Studies of Long-Term Facilitation Using Gene Transfer Methods,” introduced the development of the gene delivery system in Aplysia neurons.
+Kaang's Ph.D. thesis, which was entitled, "Studies of Long-Term Facilitation Using Gene Transfer Methods," introduced the development of the gene delivery system in Aplysia neurons.
 He continued his research as a postdoctoral research fellow at the Center for Neurobiology and Behavior at Columbia University until 1994, when he was appointed to a faculty position at Seoul National University, Korea.